 And then there are those tragic relationships of someone believing this person is his/her type to marry so he/she stays in the relationship to “fix” him/her at whatever cost.

 I subscribe wholly to Dr. Henry Cloud’s stance that you don’t date to lead to marriage.
 You date to find out who you are and who you want to marry then.
 What?
 I will repeat that again:

 You don’t date to lead to marriage.
 You date to find out who you are and who you want to marry then.

 Dating is more about learning what you need and want and can trust.
 Dating is an activity to get to know someone, do something fun, and with no pressure.

 No pressure?
 I hear you say “what?” again.
 The pressure is put on when you think the person you are dating is someone you would consider marrying.
 Now that coffee date is no longer just coffee but becomes the first of a supposed grand love story that will supposedly end with a love for a lifetime.
 That is pressure.
 Dating should be a wonderful time to find out about other people and what they are like.
 As well as finding out about yourself and how you need to grow and change.
 I call this brave dating.

 I know.
 Dating also has so many negative connotations.
 So much heartbreak has happened from dating.
 So many bad memories.
 For some, dangerous situations have arisen from dating.

 Also in the midst of the “hook up culture,” dating seems to be outdated.
 I bravely surmise that to actually date someone is still desired by many.
 And there are many good men and good women who desire that love for a lifetime but are genuinely stumbling in their attempts to find that.
-May they all find this blog portal so we can do some matchmaking!!!
+May they all find these articles so we can do some matchmaking!!!
 Not that I am in the business of matchmaking.
 I feel called to challenge single adults to rethink their dating practices and to coach them along the way.
-Bookmark this.
-Pass this blog on.
+I have a lot of opinion about Christian dating.